 Close an application.

-Point to the top edge of the screen, then drag the application to the bottom of the screen.
+Point to the top of the screen, then click the Close button in the title bar.

 You can also close applications you've used recently by pointing to the top-left corner and then moving down the edge.
 Right-click the one you want, then click Close.